-- models capable of supporting competencies characterized by different granularities and different learning domains,
+- models able to support competencies characterized by different granularities and different learning domains,

-- learning analysis processes capable of inferring a competency profile from learning tasks, and
+- learning analysis processes able to infer a competency profile from learning tasks, and

 - generic tools and visualizations based on the analysis processes that can be used in a variety of learning contexts.